Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval

 \subsection{Text Backbone}

-The choice of text backbone has a significant impact on downstream performance (see Table~\ref{tab:txtbackbone}), while~\cite{patrick2020support} use t5 text backbones, we find that they perform significantly worse than bert models with either a greater or similar number of parameters.
+The choice of text backbone has a significant impact on downstream performance (Table~\ref{tab:txtbackbone}), with the t5 models performing significantly worse with more or similar numbers of parameters.
 DistilBERT and normal BERT achieve similar performance, with DistilBERT having far fewer parameters, therefore we chose to use DistilBERT in our work for efficiency.